Comparing Beer, Hot Dog, and Ticket Prices at Major League Baseball Parks

 MLB Ballparks: Concession & Ticket Cost

-Ever wonder how much it costs to buy a beer at Fenway Park or a hot dog at Coors Field?
+Ever wonder how much it costs to buy a beer at Fenway Park or a hot dog at Wrigley Field?
 We crunched the numbers for all thirty major league ballparks and compiled this illustrated guide for baseball lovers across the country.

 Which Ballparks Charge the Least (And the Most) for a Beer?